Powerlearnproject/se-day1-assignment-TINEXRICHEAE/README.md

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
 Software Developer, writes, and maintains the code, ensuring that it meets the funtional requirements of the user.
-Quality Assurance Engineer, designs test cases, execute tests and identify defects the software to ensure that it meets quality standards before release
+Quality Assurance Engineer, designs test cases, execute tests and identify defects the software to ensure that it meets quality standards before release.
+Project manager, oversees the planning, execution, and delivery of software projects.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
 IDEs provide a suite of features like code editors, compilers, debuggers, and project management tools, that streamline software development.For example Visual Studio Code which is lightweight, highly customizable IDE with extensive support for plugins.